seanreed1111/sql-recipes/README.md

 ---

 5-7.
-OvercoMINg Issues and Errors when SubSELECTs Return Unexpected Multiple Values Problem
+OvercoMINg Issues and Errors when Subselects Return Unexpected Multiple Values Problem
 In working with data FROM a subSELECT, you need to deal with ambiguous situations WHERE in some cases the subSELECT will return a single (scalar) value, and in other cases multiple values.